-It is a well known fact that the German and American legal systems have fundamental differences between them.
+It is a well known fact that the German and the American legal systems have fundamental differences between them.
 The modern German legal system is based on ancient Roman law, combined with a bit of French and old Germanic law, but all of it follows the paragraph law structure.

 The American system is derived from the English case law tradition, which follows the law as it was laid out by judicial verdicts in actual previous cases.
 Key cases providing precedence are reviewed to determine how to continue.